 That’s like comparing a light bulb to a laser.

-‘Foot Candles’ is the measurement of light at a specific point, which is a set distance away from the light source.
-Foot Candles for solar powered lighting is a better method of evaluating the difference between various vendors’ products as the critical area of illumination is typically the bench or shelter footprint.
-All light fixtures will give off a peak, average, and minimum foot candles in a given surface area below the light fixture.
+‘Foot candles’ are the measurement of light at a specific point which is a set distance away from the light source.
+Foot candles for solar powered lighting are a better method of evaluating the difference between various vendors’ products as the critical area of illumination is typically the bench or shelter footprint.
+All light fixtures will give off peak, average, and minimum foot candles in a given surface area below the light fixture.
 Photometric plots, or IES files, will define the output in accordance with the agency defined surface area and distance from the light source.

 This refers to the number of functioning days with no added power to the system through the solar panels, either as a result of poor weather conditions, solar panel coverage (snow, leaves, excessive dirt, etc), or solar disconnection/damage.

-The minimum industry standard is 5 days or 5 nights of autonomous operation from a reliable solar powered lighting system from a full state of charge.
+The minimum industry standard is five days or five nights of autonomous operation from a reliable solar powered lighting system from a full state of charge.
 Calculations outlining the available battery capacity over the nightly power consumption will give you the days of autonomy.
-For example, if you have 40 amp hours of battery capacity and consume 8 amps per night you have 5 days of autonomy.
+For example, if you have 40 amp hours of battery capacity and consume eight amps per night you have five days of autonomy.